 If you want to take portraits and selfies at night, you will have to take the help of the LED flashlight at the back and screen flash at the front.
 You have to be cautious as the flashlight doesn’t do justice with the skin tone and can make it appear more yellowish, making it look a bit unnatural.

 Overall, we agree that the camera on this device is quite an improvement from Samsung’s previous models.

-Similar to Galaxy A31, this device is not an attractive option for gaming enthusiasts, but in comparison, it is not a total disappointment as users can smoothly play PUBG at lower settings without experiencing much frame drops.
-However, it can’t be denied that the 720p TFT screen doesn’t produce sharp and crisp looking graphics for the display and the touch sensitivity is not up to the par at crucial firing moments.
+Similar to Galaxy A31, this device is not an attractive option for gaming enthusiasts, but in comparison, it is not a total disappointment as users can smoothly play PUBG at lower settings without experiencing many frame drops.
+However, it can’t be denied that the 720p TFT screen doesn’t produce sharp and crisp-looking graphics for the display and the touch sensitivity is not up to par at crucial firing moments.
 While gaming, you will also have to rely on your earphones as the sound level and quality produced by the speaker aren’t ideal.